-- → Review, discuss and return, if collected, homework in a timely manner. - → Whenever possible, communicate and coordinate assignments. - → Teach techniques that can help students allocate their time wisely, meet deadlines, and develop personal study habits.
-Use of the planner is one method. - → Identify the access that students will have to materials for projects and other homework assignments taking into account affordability, resource materials from the library media center, and technology resources. - → Communicate with parents to inform them about homework expectations, policies, and procedures. - → Communicate the extent to which homework influences the student's grade.. - → Communicate ways in which parents can best assist their children in doing homework independently. - → Communicate with parents at the earliest possible opportunity once the student has demonstrated consistent inability to complete homework.
+- → Review, discuss and return, if collected, homework in a timely manner. - → Whenever possible, communicate and coordinate assignments so that students do not receive an overload of homework. - → Teach techniques that can help students allocate their time wisely, meet deadlines, and develop personal study habits.
+Use of the planner is one method. - → Identify the access that students will have to materials for projects and other homework assignments - taking into account affordability, resource materials from the library media center, and technology resources. - → Communicate with parents to inform them about homework expectations, policies, and procedures. - → Communicate the extent to which homework influences the student's grade.. - → Communicate ways in which parents can best assist their children in doing homework independently. - → Communicate with parents at the earliest possible opportunity once the student has demonstrated consistent inability to complete homework.